worldamazing/plan/docs/overview.md

 ## The Core Wound: The Primal Bug of Civilization 1.0
-The immense suffering and conflict in our world are not the result of a flawed or evil human nature.
-They are the symptoms of a single, universal, and now fully understandable bug in our civilizational operating system.
+*The immense suffering and conflict in our world are not the result of a flawed or evil human nature.
+They are the symptoms of a single, universal, and fully understandable bug in our civilizational operating system.*

+### From We to Me: The Great Fragmentation
-For the vast majority of our history — spanning over 200,000 years — we lived as a different kind of human: small, cooperative groups where social bonds were direct.
-These were high-trust, low-distortion environments of **cooperative breeding** (“alloparenting”), where a child’s attachment bond was a resilient, distributed network of caregivers.
+For 95% of our existence, the fundamental unit of human survival and identity was the **"We."** We lived as a different kind of human, in small, cooperative, and high-trust groups where social bonds were direct.
+In these environments of **cooperative breeding ("alloparenting"),** a child’s attachment bond was not a fragile, single point of failure with one or two parents.
+It was a **resilient, distributed network** of multiple, caring adults and older peers.
+The "self" was a node in a network, and its well-being was inseparable from the well-being of the whole.

-The shift to large-scale societies, which began with the dawn of agriculture just 10,000 years ago, was a structural leap — and a relational collapse.
-The invention of the isolated **nuclear unit** replaced interwoven care with the fragile, single-point-of-failure of the parent-child dyad.
+The shift to large-scale, agricultural societies, just 10,000 years ago, was not just a structural leap.
+It was a **relational collapse.** It was the beginning of **The Great Fragmentation.**

+This new world introduced two catastrophic bugs into our social operating system: **fixed property** and the **isolated nuclear unit.** For the first time, survival was no longer a function of the tribe's success, but of the individual family unit's ability to secure its plot of land.

+This shattered the "We" and gave birth to the **"Me."**

+The self was no longer a node in a resilient network.
+It became an **isolated, competing, and terrified agent,** responsible for its own survival.
+The attachment bond, once a distributed web of safety, was now concentrated into the fragile, high-pressure, single-point-of-failure of the parent-child dyad.

+This is the **catastrophic evolutionary mismatch.** It is the precise environmental change that created the perfect, high-stress, and low-support laboratory for the **Primal Wound** to become a universal certainty.
 Agriculture, in effect, was the start of humanity's de-facto world **Civilization, Version 1.0** — a **catastrophic biological mismatch,** forcing a social biology designed for a network into a fragile, single-point-of-failure.

 Like any first version of a complex new operating system, it was a buggy beta, yet came with incredible new abilities.
 It solved some problems, like how to support a larger population, but it introduced a series of critical, cascading bugs into our social code.
 Structures of rigid hierarchy, anxieties born from manufactured scarcity, and a growing pressure to perform for acceptance began to overwrite our innate, cooperative instincts.